All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Are before-and-after photos on social media reliable?

 Exercise caution.
-Social media posts tend to showcase the most dramatic results, which are not representative of the average experience.
+Social media posts tend to showcase the most dramatic results, which aren't representative of the average experience.
 Lighting, posture, clothing, and camera angles can also exaggerate differences.
 Rely on clinical data and your own measured progress rather than comparing yourself to curated images online.

 Can Ozempic help me lose belly fat specifically?

-You cannot spot-reduce fat with any medication.
-However, semaglutide does preferentially reduce visceral abdominal fat, meaning the deep fat around your organs tends to decrease faster than subcutaneous fat in other areas.
+You can't spot-reduce fat with any medication.
+But semaglutide does preferentially reduce visceral abdominal fat, meaning the deep fat around your organs tends to decrease faster than subcutaneous fat in other areas.
 This often translates to noticeable waist circumference reduction Ozempic weight loss timeline.

 Do results differ between men and women?